 Receive settlements

-When Checkout.com captures funds from customers on your behalf, the funds for each sub-account are then paid out to your bank account as a settlement payout.
+When Checkout.com captures funds from customers on your behalf, we transfer the funds for each sub-account to your bank account as a settlement payout.

-- A settlement is generated when the funds are ready for settlement, depending on the settlement speed of the sub-account's currency.
+- When Checkout.com captures a payment, the funds enter your Pending balance.
+We assign an availability date for when the funds become ready for settlement, depending on the settlement speed of the sub-account’s currency.

-- The settlement is paid out to your bank account at your configured settlement frequency, minus any fees.
+- The settlement, which comprises your existing Available balance and any payments that entered at midnight, is paid out from Payable to your bank account at your configured settlement frequency, minus any fees.

 Information

-Fees for a transaction may also be deducted from later settlements when further financial actions occur.
+Fees for a payment may be deducted from later settlements when further financial actions occur.

-The settlement time zone determines when your batched transactions are generated into a settlement.
-By default, transactions are batched for an entire day, from midnight to the following midnight, in UTC.
+Your settlement time zone determines when payments that are ready for settlement move from Pending to Available.
+By default, payments are batched for an entire day, from midnight to the following midnight, in UTC.

-If your settlement time zone is set to UTC, your settlements are generated at 02:00am UTC.
-For all other time zones, settlements are generated at 05:00am local time, based on the regional Checkout.com entity you are contracted with.
+If your settlement time zone is set to UTC, your settlements are generated at 2:00 AM UTC.
+For all other time zones, settlements are generated at 5:00 AM local time, based on the regional Checkout.com entity you're contracted with.
 Settlements are then paid out at your configured settlement frequency.

 If the default setting does not align with the operating/banking hours of your entities across different regions, you can specify different settlement time zones for different entities.
 This improves reconciliation and liquidity management.